revolist/revogrid-docs/gantt/resource-scheduling.md

 A resource entity describes capacity and calendar.
 An assignment links a resource to a task and can carry units, role, effort, cost, or other allocation data.
 Keeping these concepts separate supports many-to-many planning without duplicating resource details across tasks.

-RevoGantt supports resources, assignments, calendars, workload diagnostics, and resource-leveling modes alongside dependency-aware scheduling.
+RevoGrid Gantt supports resources, assignments, calendars, workload diagnostics, and resource-leveling modes alongside dependency-aware scheduling.

 ## Warn, suggest, or level automatically